Carpal tunnel release surgery

 You don’t need to tell the Driver and Vehicle Licensing Agency (DVLA) about your surgery unless your recovery is likely to take longer than three months.
 But it is your responsibility to check with your insurance company – some insurers won’t cover you for several weeks after surgery.

 Before you go back to driving after carpal tunnel release surgery, check with your surgeon that it’s safe for you to do so.
-You should:
+You should have fully recovered from the local anaesthetic, and make sure:

-• make sure any pain or discomfort isn’t affecting your concentration or movement
+• any pain or discomfort isn’t affecting your concentration or movement

-• make sure any painkillers you’re taking aren’t making you feel tired
+• any painkillers you’re taking aren’t making you feel tired

-• make sure you can move your hand and wrist well enough to drive safely
+• you can move your hand and wrist well enough to drive safely

 Check that you can: